paulo-normando/android-dio-location/README.md

-[In Progress]

 # android-dio-location

+[work in progress]

-Native android aplication for Google Maps Api use
+app to practice access to native resources based in Google Maps Api use